LiamFallon213/DnD/Future Plot/The 5 Heros.md

 [[Thran Avaernus]] is trapped deep in the underdark, in an arcane prison able to hold gods.
 Kept there for eternity.

 [[Pan Korr]] was imprisoned on the Shadowfell, she lies at the heart of darkness, where no light can exist.
 No plants can survive.
 A dome of powerful arcane darkness a hundred miles across.
-Created by Wish.
+Created by Wish, a side effect of this is the prolonged exposure to the dark energies of the shadowfell blinded her, so even if she escaped she could never see again.

 [[Sadami]] was one of the more powerful ones, her and [[Julius Franklin]] fought long and hard in the deserted areas of the world.
 Eventually Julius won out and used a Wish to trap her inside the reflections.
 She can travel between them, but can't escape, or effect the world on a large scale.